-It should be noted that this International Standard is not a reference or normative document for regulatory and legislative security requirements.
+It should be noted that this part of ISO/IEC 27033 is not a reference or normative document for regulatory and legislative security requirements.
 Although it emphasizes the importance of these influences, it cannot state them specifically, since they are dependent on the country, the type of business, etc.

-Unless otherwise stated, throughout this part of ISO/IEC 27033 the guidance referenced is applicable to current and/or planned networks, but will only be referenced as "networks" or "the network".
+Unless otherwise stated, throughout this part of ISO/IEC 27033, the guidance referenced is applicable to current and/or planned networks, but will only be referenced as "networks" or "the network".